The best GPS watches 2024: feature-packed timepieces to keep you on course

 Reasons to avoid

 The Vantage V3, launched in spring 2024, is a lightweight a comfortable watch that's particularly well suited to gym workouts thanks to its huge array of indoor exercise profiles, and extra sweat-resistant design.
-During testing our tester said they were "pleasantly surprised" at how many indoor options were available, including dedicated modes for Les Mills workout classes.
+During testing I was pleasantly surprised at how many indoor options were available, including dedicated modes for Les Mills workout classes.
 When things heat up, the fully perforated band allows sweat to evaporate easily, preventing stickiness and skin irritation.

 The Polar Vantage V3 excels outdoors too, with some of the most accurate GPS tracking of any watch I've tested.
-Our tester wore it on a half marathon, which was logged with impressive accuracy, despite a route that wound between tall buildings and passed through a steep-sided gorge.
+I wore it on a half marathon, which was logged with impressive accuracy, despite a route that wound between tall buildings and passed through a steep-sided gorge.

 All your workout and recovery data is synced with the Polar Flow app, which is a data nerd's dream come true.
 The home screen presents you with an easily digestible overview of your daily fitness stats, but tap on any of the figures and you'll be presented with incredibly granular detail about your sleep, activity, and overall health.